 The world feels like a scary place right now.

-With violent riots and a bat virus, it's easy to feel troubled.
+With a pandemic that never ends, it's easy to feel troubled.

 Mayo Clinic took a survey to determine the sleep habits of patients.

 Those who owned a pet and let them sleep in the same room felt more secure.